linode/docs/docs/guides/web-servers/apache/install-and-configure-apache-on-centos-7/index.md

 ![Apache VirtualHost Traffic Flow](apache-vhost-flow.png "Apache VirtualHost Traffic Flow")

-To add additional domains, copy the example above and add it to the end of the existing file, modify its values for the new domain, create the directories, restart Apache, and test the newly added domain.
+To add additional domains, copy the example in the previous section and add it to the end of the existing file, modify the values for the new domain, create the directories, restart Apache, and test the newly added domain.
 Repeat as necessary.

 Congratulations!
 You've set up Apache and you're now ready to host websites.
-If you're wondering what additional configuration changes are available to get the most out of your server, some optional steps can be found below.
+If you're wondering what additional configuration changes are available to get the most out of the server, here are some optional steps.

 ## Next Steps: Additional security and high availability

-### Secure your server with SELinux
+### Secure the server with SELinux

 SELinux is a *mandatory access control* (MAC) system that confines privileged processes and automates security policy creation.
-To enable it on your Linode, see our [Beginner's Guide  to SELinux on CentOS 7](/docs/guides/a-beginners-guide-to-selinux-on-centos-7/).
+To enable it on your Linode, see the [Beginner's Guide  to SELinux on CentOS 7](/docs/guides/a-beginners-guide-to-selinux-on-centos-7/).

-### Secure your site with SSL
+### Secure the site with SSL

-To add additional security to your site, consider [enabling a *secure sockets layer* (SSL) certificate](/docs/security/ssl/ssl-apache2-centos).
+To add additional security to the site, consider [enabling a *secure sockets layer* (SSL) certificate](/docs/security/ssl/ssl-apache2-centos).

 ### Install and Configure GlusterFS, Galera, and XtraDB for High Availability

-Consult our [Host a Website with High Availability](/docs/websites/host-a-website-with-high-availability) guide to mitigate downtime through redundancy, monitoring, and failover.
+Consult the [Host a Website with High Availability](/docs/websites/host-a-website-with-high-availability) guide to mitigate downtime through redundancy, monitoring, and failover.